HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/usingdominorestapi/restapitask.md

 | `KeepManagementURL`     | optional    | Domino REST API management URL if different than http://localhost:8889  |
 | `KeepNumAttachAttempts` | optional    | Number of attempts to get status of Domino REST API launch (default 10) |
 | `KeepLaunchWaitSecs`    | optional    | Number of seconds to wait before executing java command (default 0)     |

+!!! danger "Keep the KeepManagementURL parameter current"

+    When configuring the REST API to use [TLS directly](../../howto/production/httpsprod.md) you need to update `KeepManagementURL` to use `https://` and the domain name your TLS certificate is issued to